-Applicability: This Google Wallet Balance Customer Service and Error Resolution Policy ("Policy") applies to Peer-to-Peer Payment Transactions and other Google Wallet Balance transactions, including transactions using a Google Wallet Card (which transactions are collectively referred to as “Services” in this Policy) affecting a consumer customer.
+Applicability: This Google Pay Customer Service and Error Resolution Policy for Google Pay Peer-to-Peer Payments and Google Pay Balance Transactions ("Policy") applies to Peer-to-Peer Payment Transactions and other Google Pay Balance transactions (which transactions are collectively referred to as “Services” in this Policy) affecting a Customer.
 These Services are provided to you by Google Payment Corp. ("GPC").

-This Policy does not apply to transactions with the Processing Service, or transactions with the Google Wallet Virtual Card, or the Google Wallet OneTime Virtual Card.
-Please see the Google Wallet Terms of Service for information relating to these features.
+This Policy does not apply to transactions with the Processing Service or other Google Pay features.
+Please see the Google Payments Terms of Service for information relating to these features.

-Capitalized terms used in this Policy have the meanings stated in the Google Wallet Terms of Service, unless otherwise defined in this Policy.
+Capitalized terms used in this Policy have the meanings stated in the Google Payments Terms of Service, unless otherwise defined in this Policy.

 Section 1.
 Cancellation or Refunds Generally

 Except as stated in the "Cancellation or Refunds of Peer-to-Peer Payments" section and the "EFT Error Resolution Policy" section below, all payments processed through the Services are non-refundable to you.
 You may not use the Services to reverse, chargeback or cancel a completed payment transaction using the Services.

 Section 2.
 Rights With Your Account Holding Financial Institution